memgraph/docs/cypher-manual/graph-databases.md

 (node)
 ```

-The variable `(node)` stores node values by the query engine so they can be
+The variable `(node)` stores node values so they can be
 processed or returned in a query later on.
 If you do not need to do anything
 with the node, you can skip the use of the variable.
 By doing so, you are
 creating an **anonymous node**.